Reviews You Can Rely On

 Credit: Hale Milano

-On the flip side, if you have a neat little patch of grass surrounded by a few flower beds close to your front door, you can probably get away with a shorter and lighter expandable hose.
-Another common scenario is needing to water a large back lawn and a small flower or vegetable garden on a different side of the house.
-Rather than dragging a super long hose around the corner and over who-knows-what kind of obstacles, we recommend opting for a combo, using the full-size hose just for the backyard, and hooking up an expandable hose to use elsewhere.
+On the flip side, if you have a neat little patch of grass surrounded by a few flower beds close to your front door, you can probably get away with a shorter, lighter, expandable hose.
+Another common scenario is watering a large back lawn and a small flower or vegetable garden on a different side of the house, rather than dragging a super long hose around the corner and over who knows what kind of obstacles, we recommend opting for a combo, using the full-size hose just for the backyard, and hooking up an expandable hose to use elsewhere.

 hose - having a mounted hose reel can help your yard stay organized and...